What curriculum do you follow?

 In addition to students being able to write fluently in English, students will be expected to have:

-· Achieved the equivalent of five good passes (at least grade ‘C’ or above) at IGCSE
+- Achieved the equivalent of six passes (at least grade ‘B’ or above) at IGCSE

 DOES HARROW bangkok OFFER SCHOLARSHIPS?

 We are proud to award a range of scholarships.
-Please visit this section on the website to see what we offer.
+Please contact email@example.com for further information.